 Like any other drugs, side effects are possible.
 Some of the more common issues that have been associated with the use of triptans include:

 Anti-CGRPs are injected medications designed to treat migraine attacks.
 They may even help prevent them by targeting a protein in the brain which is linked to migraine pain.
 This protein is called calcitonin gene-related peptide (CGRP).
 CGRP inhibitors can also reduce the symptoms of photophobia and other sensory symptoms of migraine, potentially reducing the number of headache days that come with light sensitivity.

 While these drugs are promising, CGRP inhibitors do come with side effects.
 As with any injection, there may be some pain or irritation at the injection site.
 Other side effects may include constipation, diarrhea, and heightened anxiety or depression.

 Pilocarpine, like Botox®, was not developed specifically for light sensitivity.
 However, it has shown promise as a potential treatment at least in the short-term.
 It was actually designed to treat elevated intraocular pressure and chronic dry mouth.
-But in a limited study of 14 people, 70% of participants experienced an immediate decrease in light sensitivity which lasted at least a week.
+But in a limited study of 14 people, 70% of participants experienced a decrease in light sensitivity which lasted at least a week.